deity-io/falcon-platform-docs/dpsg/docs/overview/how.md

 :::note Want to integrate DPSG yourself?
-If you're creating a custom integration or want more details on how Falcon Platform interacts with DPSG, please checkout our [how to use guide](../getting-started/usage)
+If you're creating a custom integration or want more details on how DEITY Platform interacts with DPSG, please checkout our [how to use guide](../getting-started/usage)
 :::

 ### Methods